choke06/Verity/README.md

 # Problem

-As artificial intelligence systems and autonomous agents reason and execute complex tasks across digital environments using information collected from many sources, evaluating the credibility of information becomes highly important.
+As AI systems, such as large language models (LLMs) and autonomous agents, reason and execute complex tasks across digital environments using information collected from many sources, evaluating the credibility of this information becomes highly important.

 # Research Challenge